odhiambo-ed/Rails-Chat-App/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Ruby Catalog Of My Things
+# Rails Chat App - RCA

 Rails Chat App is a fully-fledged Rails Group Chat Room and Private Chat web based platform.
 It’s modern and user-friendly design makes the app a feature-rich community and social platform seamlessly.
 Rails Chat App Chat provides the best approach to hold chat discussions on a website.
 It Chat comes with all the features that you will ever need.
 It comes with a responsive design for your users to experience the best online group chat.